imvinayak32/namaste-js-notes/notes/season-1/lecture-12.md

 }
 outer("Hello There")(); // 10 "Hello There"
 ```
-**Ans**: Inner function will now form closure and will have access to both a and str.
+**Ans**: Inner function will form closure with outer environment and a, str variable are part of outer function, or we can say outer env of inner, so it will have access to both a and str.

 ### Q5: In below code, will inner form closure with **outest**?
 ```js